stengard/Knowit-Wild-West/README.md

 5. Click Add Open Scenes to add the scene.
 6. Click Player Settings....
 7. In the Inspector Panel select the Windows Store logo.
 Then select Publishing Settings.
-8. In the Capabilities section, select the Microphone and SpatialPerception capabilities.
+8. In the Capabilities section, select the Microphone and Spatial Perception capabilities.
 9. Back in the Build Settings window, click Build.
 10. Create a New Folder named "App".
 11. Single click the App Folder.
 12. Press Select Folder.
 13. When Unity is done, a File Explorer window will appear.
 14. Open the App folder.
-15. Open the Origami Visual Studio Solution.
+15. Open the Knowit Wild West Visual Studio Solution.
 16. Using the top toolbar in Visual Studio, change the target from Debug to Release and from ARM to X86.
-    * Click on the arrow next to the Device button, and select HoloLens Emulator.
+    * Click on the arrow next to the Device button, and select the appropriate setting.
+    * If not debugging.
+Change from Debug to Release (improves performance a lot).
     * Click Debug -> Start Without debugging or press Ctrl + F5.
-    * After some time the emulator will start with the Origami project.
-When first launching the emulator, it can take as long as 15 minutes for the emulator to start up.
-Once it starts, do not close it.
+    * After some time the app will start on the device.

 ## Using the app

 Following information states which gestures are available and what can be done in the application.
+The first 15 seconds of the app, it will scan the environment for walls, ceiling and floor and create planes from it.
+Try to look around so we get a good mesh of the room.
+You will then be able to place stuff in the room.

 ### Gestures